UCHI-DB/DoubleCompression/README.md

 To compress data and generate reports, code should be written in Main.java.
 Some common function calls include:

 ```
-Tester.generateReport(methodName);
-Tester.generateReport(methodName, FCMLevel, blockSize);
+Tester.generateReport(methodName, verbose, datasetName);
 Tester.testCorrectnessFull(methodName);
 Tester.testCorrectnessOneFile(fileName, methodName);
 ```

+Note that GorillaRef and SprintzRef are the names of the Gorilla and Sprintz Compressors, respectively.

 # Results so far

-In my testing, the best method I have found is a slightly modified Sprintz (using xoring instead of diffing) with a block size of 2, which gives an average compression ratio of 0.54.
+In my testing on the UCR dataset, the best method I have found is a slightly modified Sprintz (using xoring instead of diffing) with a block size of 2, which gives an average compression ratio of 0.54.
 For comparison, ToBinary gives a baseline CR of 0.67, while gzip9 gives a CR of 0.39.
-Sprintz (like Gorilla) has an advantage over gzip in that it is much faster, with an average compression throughput of \~15 mb/s as opposed to <1 mb/s for gzip.
+Sprintz (like Gorilla) has an advantage over gzip in that it is much faster, with an average compression throughput of \~85 mb/s as opposed to <1 mb/s for gzip.
 This may not be enough of a speed advantage to warrant the larger CR, but with further work we can hopefully reduce the CR attained by the double compression methods and increase their throughput to levels that make them a better alternative to gzip.
-ToInt provides a CR of 0.39 as well while also having an average compression throughput of \~20 mb/s.
+ToInt provides a CR of 0.39 as well while also having an average compression throughput of \~20 mb/s, though it is not lossless.

 # Terminology and notes